-NF2 is a rare genetic condition affecting around 1 in 30,000 people.
+NF2 is a rare genetic condition affecting 1 in 25,000 to 1 in 40,000.
 Symptoms usually appear during teenage years or later in life and are often life-limiting.

 NF2 is a variable condition; there is currently no way of knowing how someone will be affected by NF2.
 Even within a family, each person will present with different symptoms or features.